b-whitman/gpt-api-wrapper/README.md

 # Setup

+1. Create virtual environment and install packages from `requirements.txt`.

-1. Create a file named "openai_key" in the root directory.
+2. Create a file named "openai_key" in the root directory.
 Paste your OpenAI API key into this file.
 The path to this file is given to the OpenAI Python SDK to authenticate.

 # Use